Aquib489/htmlxify/GETTING_STARTED.md

 ## Common Questions

-**Q: Do I need to install anything to use HTMLx?**
+**Q: Do I need to install anything to use htmlxify?**
-A: Yes, install from TestPyPI: `pip install -i https://test.pypi.org/simple/ htmlx`
+A: Yes, install from TestPyPI: `pip install -i https://test.pypi.org/simple/ htmlxify`

 **Q: Do I need Python?**
-A: Yes, Python 3.8+ is required to run HTMLx.
+A: Yes, Python 3.8+ is required to run htmlxify.

 **Q: Can I customize the CSS?**
 A: Yes!
 Modify the generated `.css` file directly.